 - Tracking Windows executables using BMC Discovery is slow.
 It may be unacceptably slow to use for a wide range of directories, and you may require very targeted inventory gathering using this facility. - Tracking executable files can produce a very large data set.
-Across large Windows server farms, the number of installation records can quickly run even into the millions, which may comprise a stress test for BMC Discovery implementations and concentrators, and (to a slightly lesser extent) for your FlexNet Manager Suite implementation. - Note: In FlexNet Manager Suite, you can use file evidence to track the usage of an application (perhaps with a view to reclaiming under-used licenses).
-While that functionality requires you to identify a watch-list of at least one executable file for each tracked application, file evidence alone is not sufficient for usage tracking: it also requires additional FlexNet agents on the managed device, and an upload path through inventory beacons that preserve the additional usage data.
+Across large Windows server farms, the number of installation records can quickly run even into the millions, which may comprise a stress test for BMC Discovery implementations and concentrators, and (to a slightly lesser extent) for your FlexNet Manager Suite implementation.

+beacons that preserve the additional usage data.
 File evidence gathered through the BMC Discovery adaptor is not sufficient for usage tracking.